Guest mode

 get /auth/logout

-#Log out all
+#Log out of all sessions

 Log out a user and invalidate all of their sessions.